THE FUNCTIONS OF THE INTERVALS (A PHILOSOPHICAL VIEW ON)

 In the age when the fifths predominated, it was impossible to color music in a subjective direction.
 Subjectivity only came into play in that the subjective felt transported, lifted into objectivity.”

-There are two tones that – depending on the interpretation – could be seen as “the border” between the “The Above” and The Below”.
+There are two intervals (sonically one) that – depending on the interpretation – could be seen as “the border” between the “The Above” and The Below”.

 THE TRITONE, THE “IN BETWEEN”.>

-The augmented 4rd or diminished 5th, also called “Tritone” (TT or 3T, Diminished 5th or Augmented 4th), is (to me) the border between the Cosmic and the Earthly, the Octave (higher self) and Tonic (lower self).
+The augmented 4rd or diminished 5th, also called “Tritone” (TT or 3T), is (to me) the border between the Cosmic and the Earthly, the Octave (higher self) and Tonic (lower self).

 It is surrounded with some “mystery” and has been called “Diabolus in Musica” (“the devil in music”).
 It is often presumed that it has received this name due to it being the most dissonant, least-harmonic interval in the 12-Tone system.

 Most intervals “lead” you from one tone to the other.
 The most obvious example is the 5th that leads you to the Tonic.
-With all (but two intervals) the direction you are led to (ascending or descending) is clear both when played simultaneously.
-Two intervals though do not seem to “point out” in a single direction when played simultaneously are the Octave and the TriTone.
+With all (but two intervals) the direction you are led to (ascending or descending) is clear.
+Two intervals though do not seem to “point” in any direction when played simultaniously are the Octave and the TriTone.
 The Tonic and Octave when played together sounds to most people as a single tone.
-The TriTone does sound as two different tones when played simultaneously, but some people hear a ascending interval, others a descending interval and yet others feel like it no movement … kind of “dead in space”.
+The TriTone does sound as two different tones when played simultaneously, but most people feel like there is no movement … it sounds kind of “dead in space”.

 You might expect that this most dissonant c.q. least harmonic interval is not very “useful” for mainstream music?
 The opposite is true.
 One of the most used chords, the Dominant 7th Chord, contains an embedded Tritone: the interval between the 3rd and the 7th of the chord.
 Most people (besides musicians, composers, studio engineers) are probably not even aware they are listening to a chord with the “Devil’s Interval” embedded within.